-Animal models play an important role in biological / neuroscience research.
-The visual system of non-human primates has a very similar anatomical organization and functional capability to that of humans.
 The EyeLink 1000 Plus camera can track the eye position of non-human primates, allowing researchers to record eye movement responses in their experiments without any surgery or alteration of the animal.
-The high level of precision and high sampling rate make the EyeLink 1000 Plus an ideal video-based eye-tracking replacement for search coils with easy and distress-free setup and recording.
+The high level of precision and high sampling rate makes the EyeLink 1000 Plus an ideal video-based eye-tracking replacement for search coils with easy and distress-free setup and recording.

-- This allows accommodation of a wide range of unique viewing setups within very small space requirements.
+- Small Space Requirements: An infrared-reflecting hot mirror is used to project the viewer’s eye to the camera, which allows accommodation of a wide range of unique viewing setups within very small space requirements.

-- The higher wavelength 940 nm illuminator minimizes the visibility to non-human species.
+- High Wavelength Illuminator: The higher wavelength 940 nm illuminator minimizes the visibility to non-human species.

-- Outputs eye position and pupil size data in either digital format or as an analog voltage (within a programmable range).
+- Digital and Analogue Output: Output eye position and pupil size data in either digital format or as an analog voltage (within a programmable range).

-- Both outputs can be linearly calibrated using the built-in offset and gain adjustments which can be saved and reloaded at a later date, allowing for easy switching between participants.
+- Calibration Options: Real-time data plotting with simple gain and offset adjustments allows for rapid calibration / performance monitoring.
+Horizontal and Vertical outputs can be linearly calibrated, and the calibrations can be saved and reloaded at a later date, allowing for easy switching between participants.

 There are over 9000 EyeLink publications in peer-reviewed journals, including 500+ EyeLink non-human primate publications.
 Click the buttons below for searchable lists of EyeLink research papers: